Septic System Perc Testing And Determining Construction Suitability

 Regulations and Soil Science For Septic Sytems

 While septic installation “by the book” might make you think of bureaucracy and unthinking adherence to arcane rules, keep in mind that in going by the book we are taking advantage of the experience and expertise of hundreds to thousands of professionals.
 And from that, we’re getting what has been learned from years of practice and years of development, and learning from other peoples’ mistakes so that we don’t have to reinvent the wheel.
 So, going “by the book” means that the homeowner can have confidence that their system is going to work right the first time, and with proper care and maintenance work well for years to come.
-The Sewerage manual is a carefully written guide; not only does it spell out best practices, it has an entire volume devoted to the rationale behind all the regulations and recommendations, which lets the user understand the “why” of the standards, so that there is greater knowledge and motivation to do the “what.”
+The Sewerage manual is a carefully written guide; not only does it spell out best practices, it has an entire volume devoted to the rationale behind all the regulations and recommendations, which lets the user understand the “why” of the standards, so that there are greater knowledge and motivation to do the “what.”

 Now, what exactly are those people doing with their backhoes and clipboards?
 The first thing is to establish the proposed location of the septic tank and leaching field relative to property boundaries, drinking water sources, water bodies such as ponds and streams, and buried service lines such as power lines or drainage pipes.